Franjcf/hybridPorousInterFoam/README.rst

 **Example Applications**

-- Sample cases that show the multi-scale nature of this solver by simulating systems with a combination of porous and free-fluid regions (fractures, coastal barriers, drainage, imbibition, porous fluid reservoir).
+- Sample cases that show the multi-scale nature of this solver by simulating multiphase systems with a combination of porous and free-fluid regions (i.e. fractures, coastal barriers, drainage, imbibition, and a porous reservoirs).
+Some of these contain additional single-phase cases for use with the single-phase solver.

 **Wave Propagation in Coastal Barriers:**